canonical/ubuntu-frame/docs/how-to/use-snap-graphics.md

 The requirements for a snap providing the content are purposefully quite simple:

-The requirements for a snap providing the content are purposefully quite simple:

 1. include a `bin/gpu-2404-provider-wrapper` that sets up all the environment and executes the provided arguments, usually:
    ```shell
    #!/bin/sh